-This indicator measures insurers promptness of payment of first indemnity TTD payments.
+This indicator measures insurers' compliance with DWD 80.02(3)(a) relating to the promptness of first indemnity payments.

-DWD 80.02(3)(a), Wis.
-Adm.
-Code, establishes a promptness standard of 80% or more for all first indemnity payments.
-To meet the standard, first payments must be mailed to the injured employee within 14 days or less following the date of injury or the last day worked after the injury before the first day of compensable lost time.
+DWD 80.02(3)(a) establishes a promptness standard of 80% or more for all first indemnity payments.
+In order to meet the standard first indemnity payments must be mailed to the injured employee within 14 days or less following the date of injury or the last day worked after the injury before the first day of compensable lost time.

-With 80% as the minimum, the standard allows for unavoidable delays resulting from legitimate litigation or claim investigations, and delays in notification of the injury from the employee to the employer.
-The standard was developed and set at 80% with consideration to these and other reasons for delayed payments made that were beyond the insurer's reasonable control.
-The WCD commends insurers for exploring ways to reduce these delays in an effort to move as far above the 80% standard as possible.
+With 80% as the benchmark, the standard allows for unavoidable delays resulting from litigation or claim investigations, as well as delays in notification of the injury from the employee to the employer or the employer to the insurer.
+The standard was developed and set at 80% with consideration of these and other reasons for delayed payments that were beyond the insurer's reasonable control.

-The standard is the same as the compliance requirement above under DWD s.
-80.02(3)(a), that 80% or more of first indemnity payments are to be made within 14 days of the date of injury or the last day worked.
+DWD 80.02(3)(a) sets the standard for prompt first indemnity payments as follows: 80% or more of first indemnity payments are to be made within 14 days of the date of injury or the last day worked.

-For most claims, promptness of the first indemnity payment is measured by computing the number of days from the day following the date of injury or last day of work, whichever is later, to the day the first indemnity payment is made.
-For instance, if the injury occurred on December 1, the indemnity payment should be made by December 15 in order to be considered timely.
+For most claims promptness of the first indemnity payment is measured by computing the number of days from the day following the date of injury or last day of work, whichever is later, to the day the first indemnity payment is made.

 In cases in which the first period of lost time is 3 days or less, followed by a period of intervening work that is followed by another period of lost time, computation begins with the last day worked which triggered eligibility for payment for the first period of lost time.
 For example, an injury happened on December 1 but the worker was on the job December 3-6 and subsequently was not able to work from December 7-10; then, a first indemnity payment made by December 20 would be timely.

 This indicator measures promptness of Worker's Compensation first indemnity payments.
-The legal standard for insurers is to make 80% of first indemnity payments within 14 days of the date of injury or last day of work prior to the first compensable day of injury, whichever occurs later.
-This indicator summarizes data from about 180 large, medium-sized and small carriers and self-insured employers with the most claims, accounting for over 90% of all claims.
-This is a quarterly indicator with year-to-date and 12 quarter history data.
+The legal standard for insurers is to make 80% or more of first indemnity payments within 14 days of the date of injury or last day of work prior to the first compensable day of injury, whichever occurs later.
+This indicator summarizes data from about 180 insurers, accounting for over 90% of all claims.
+Data is updated quarterly.

-PLEASE NOTE: Quarterly summary reports are static, a snapshot of performance reflected by our database the day prior to the reports being run.
-As such, actual performance may be different due to changes to the claims for the given quarter after the reports are run than performance captured in the PDF.First Quarter 2014 Fourth Quarter 2013
+PLEASE NOTE: Quarterly summary reports are static.
+As such they are a snapshot of performance reflected by our database on the 14th day of every new quarter.
+As such, actual performance may be different due to changes to the claims for the given quarter after the reports are run.